 Bilingually laced and sensually pulled from the taut form of her enigmatic being, Stacey Tran’s Soap for the Dogs is a refreshing gastronomic architecture made of razor-sharp, ancestral ingredients, chic aphoristic haikus, and narratively charged self-contained imperial, experimental lines of terse, stark prose.
 It’s minimal without sacrificing depth and verve.
 It’s energetic and lush without resorting to prolixity.
-It has the ability to expand, surprise, and transform itself after your eyes and hearts leave the page.
-Stacey Tran’s first poetry collection is acutely warm, witty, inventive, piercing, and elegantly and acutely designed to congeal postmodernity with tradition, poetry with history, family with food while pulling you into the intimate, liminal, tight, flexible, and unexpected spaces of her brilliant imagination.
+It has the ability to expand, surprise, and transform itself after your eyes and heart leave the page.
+Stacey Tran’s first poetry collection is warm, witty, inventive, and piercing.
+It is elegantly and acutely designed to congeal postmodernity with tradition, poetry with history, family with food while pulling you into the intimate, liminal, tight, flexible, and unexpected spaces of her brilliant imagination.

 Vi Khi Nao, author of Fish in Exile (Coffee House Press, 2016)